craigshall/yosemite-camping/README.md

+# Refigured to work with an Anaconda install of Python3 on MacOS 10.13.3 and email positive results

 # Campsite Availability Scraping
 This is a simple script for scraping availability of campgrounds!
 The recreation.gov api doesn't reveal campsite availability, so this script spoofs a session through their search portal to allow programmatic polling of campsite availability.